Mesa Roofing You Can Trust

 Mesa has one of the most varied housing stocks in the Phoenix metro, shaped by construction waves that span more than a century.
 Neighborhoods near downtown and central Mesa, including the Evergreen Historic District and Dobson Ranch, carry homes built from the 1950s through the 1980s.
 Those roofs are 40 to 70 years old, with asphalt shingles on the vast majority.
 The master-planned communities of the 1990s and early 2000s, including Las Sendas, Red Mountain Ranch, and Augusta Ranch, shifted heavily toward concrete and clay tile.
 Southeast Mesa's newer corridors, Eastmark and Mountain Bridge, added a second tile-dominant wave starting around 2005.
 Tile in Arizona carries a 50-plus year surface life, but the underlayment beneath it degrades in 15 to 20 years under Mesa's sustained UV load, well short of the 25 to 30 year manufacturer rating.
 South- and west-facing slopes degrade faster.
 A tile roof that looks intact from the street in Dobson Ranch or Las Sendas can have failed underlayment underneath.

 Asphalt shingle replacement in Mesa runs $8,000 to $14,000 for a typical 2,000-square-foot home in 2025.
 Tile replacement ranges $16,000 to $32,000 depending on tear-off scope, decking condition, and pitch.
 Underlayment-only renewal on existing concrete tile, where the tiles are removed, underlayment replaced, and tiles reset, typically runs $6,000 to $12,000 for a standard-sized home.
 Roof pitch, accessibility, and the number of existing layers all affect the final number.
-Contractors book out 3 to 6 weeks ahead of peak monsoon season; scheduling before June avoids the 15 to 25 percent premium that compresses into July through September as demand spikes.
+Contractors book out 3 to 6 weeks ahead of peak monsoon season; scheduling ahead of the rush avoids the 15 to 25 percent premium that compresses into July through September as demand spikes.
 Storm damage is often covered by homeowners insurance.
 All Storm can document the claim with a written inspection report. $0 down financing is available for projects that fall outside insurance scope.

 All Storm Roofing offers a free instant online estimate and can schedule an on-site inspection with a written report for insurance submission.
 Most residential replacements complete in 1 to 3 days.
 ROC #345156, Tamko Diamond Certified.
 All Storm handles HOA architectural submissions and any required permits when applicable, so paperwork does not slow the project.